johnnynienstedt/Mound_Height/README.md

 For analysts, this distinction is not incredibly important; it's more important to know how the mound effects a pitcher's delivery than why.
 So...

 # Any Effect on Pitch Shapes?
-We've already determined that mound height effects VAA very strongly.
+We've already determined that mound height affects VAA very strongly.
 However, that is the only statistic I have found that displays a strong relationship with this effect.
 Velocity, extension, movement, and Whiff% are all duds, even when accounting for pitch type and location.
 This is not althogether susprising; even in ideal conditions, a tenth of a degree of VAA can only be expected to add 0.7 percentage points of Whiff%, and comparing different parks with different climates certainly does not constitute ideal conditions.
 Perhaps one day I will attempt to control for these other variables.

 So, we cannot say for certain whether or not any true effect (in terms of in-game results) exists.
 Even if it does, it is likely too subtle to have appreciable predictive value.